ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 where $p_{\text{in}}$ and $p_{\text{out}}$ are USD prices per million tokens.
 Google Geocoding calls remain comfortably within the free-tier quota and therefore do not accrue additional fees.

 Latency is measured as wall-clock time from submission of an API request until a valid coordinate string is returned, inclusive of all intermediate tool interactions.
-For the traditional GIS benchmark, I divide the analyst's total working time (6 h) by the number of grants processed, yielding an average latency of 432 s per prediction.
+For the traditional GIS benchmark, the analyst's total working time (6 h) is divided by the number of grants processed, yielding an average latency of 432 s per prediction.

 # 5 Experimental Setup

 ## 5.1 Evaluation Metrics

 The primary outcome measure is **distance error**—the great-circle distance in kilometres between predicted and reference coordinates, computed with the Haversine formula.
-I report the mean, median, and 95% bootstrap confidence intervals, along with accuracy bands (<1 km, 1–10 km, >10 km) and the proportion of entries for which a valid coordinate was produced (success rate).
+The mean, median, and 95% bootstrap confidence intervals are reported, along with accuracy bands (<1 km, 1–10 km, >10 km) and the proportion of entries for which a valid coordinate was produced (success rate).

 Efficiency is characterized by two key metrics: